Runqi518/Bargaining-Game-An-Interdisciplinary-Study/mechanism_design/README.md

 # Mechanism Design — All-Pay Auction Experiment

-This folder contains documentation and experimental results for **Section 7: From Game Theory to Mechanism Design — Testing Winner’s Curse on AI Agents**.
+This folder documents the design, implementation, and results of all-pay auction experiments used to test how payoff uncertainty influences bidding behavior and the occurrence of the winner’s curse among AI agents.

 ## Game Introduction